 Hello bookworms!!
-Welcome to a VERY LATE Top 5 Tuesday!!
-My post for the freebie (from 31 May) is top 5 queer books I don’t scream about enough.
+Welcome to this week’s Top 5 Tuesday!!
+My post for the freebie is top 5 queer books I don’t scream about enough.

 I haven’t put any ‘pride’ related topics on for June, because it’s my opinion that we should ALWAYS celebrate and promote LGBTQ+ (or queer) books.
 And as a bisexual person, I try and read queer books more than not.
 So, these are some recent-ish reads that I don’t scream about enough.
 And um, they all feature bi (or possibly pan) characters!!